-2014: Played the full match at right back in the inaugural Chipotle MLS Homegrown Game on Aug.
-4 in Portland, contributing to a 0-0 clean sheet against Portland Timbers U-23.
-MLS: Has played in three matches with two starts.
+2014: MLS regular season: Played in three matches with two starts.
 Earned his MLS debut and first start for the club in a 2-1 loss to Chicago on May 18, becoming the youngest player in MLS history (17 years, 24 days) to start a regular season match as a defender.
 Made his second appearance on May 31 at D.C.
 United, replacing injured Aurelien Collin in the 9th minute.
 Earned his first victory as a starter in a 2-0 win at Houston on June 6.
-CCL: Has not featured.
-Open Cup: Played 90 minutes in a 2-0 fourth round win over Minnesota United FC on June 18.
+MLS Playoffs: Did not feature.
+CCL: Featured in the 2014-15 group stage, starting and playing 60 minutes in a 3-0 win over Real Esteli on Sept.
+23. Open Cup: Played 90 minutes in a 2-0 fourth round win over Minnesota United FC on June 18.
 Played 90 minutes in a 3-1 fifth round loss to Portland on June 24.
 Friendly: Played 45 minutes in a 4-1 Champions Shield defeat to Manchester City on July 23 at Sporting Park.
+All-Star: Played the full match at right back in the inaugural Chipotle MLS Homegrown Game on Aug.
+4 in Portland, contributing to a 0-0 clean sheet against Portland Timbers U-23.
+He missed the rest of the season after suffering a fractured fifth metatarsal in his right foot on Sept.
+30.

 2013: Did not feature for Sporting KC.